zopefoundation/z3c.template/src/z3c/template/README.txt

 Because the demo template was registered for any ("None") interface we see the demo template when rendering our new view.
 We register a new template especially for the new view.
-Also not that the "macroTemplate" has been created earlier in this test.
+Also note that the "macroTemplate" has been created earlier in this test.

   >>> factory = TemplateFactory(contentTemplate, 'text/html')